How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 - Soothing: Soothing occurs when a person engages in an activity to calm themselves during a triggering episode.

 - Balancing: Balancing to cope involves using logic rather than emotion.
 You assess the situation and decide what practical action you can take to help yourself.
-That could be reaching out to a professional for help or partaking in a grounding exercise to reduce the chances of panicking.
+That could be reaching out to a therapist for help or partaking in a grounding exercise to reduce the chances of panicking.

 Another potential strategy is education.
 Psychoeducational therapy differs from talk therapy because it focuses on teaching mental health education in a class-like setting rather than on discussion.
 Learning more about what you're experiencing may help you better understand your symptoms and aid your healing process.
 Reading from a trauma research blog from the International Society for Traumatic Stress Studies or browsing the resources available from the National Institute for Mental Health may be beneficial.